rknightion/tailscale-node-remover/README.md

 ## Features

-- Specify a timeout after a node was last seen
+- Specify a timeout in seconds after a node was last seen
 - Filter nodes by tags

 ## Usage